prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 * This will not work if there is only a single sample in the range, which is more likely with delta metrics (due to sparseness, or being used in short-lived jobs).
   * A possible adjustment is to just take the single value as the increase for the range.
 This may be more useful on average than returning no value in the case of a single sample.
 However, the mix of extrapolation and non-extrapolation logic may end up surprising users.
 If we do decide to generally extrapolate to fill the whole window, but have this special case for a single datapoint, someone might rely on the non-extrapolation behaviour and get surprised when there are two points and it changes.
 * Harder to predict the start and end of the series vs cumulative.
-* The average spacing may not be a good estimation for the collection interval when delta metrics are sparse or deliberately irregularly spaced (e.g. in the classic statsd use case).
+* The average spacing may not be a good estimation for the collection interval when delta metrics are sparse or irregularly spaced.
-* Additional downsides can be found in [this review comment](https://github.com/prometheus/proposals/pull/48#discussion_r2047990524) for the proposal.
+* Additional downsides can be found in [this review comment](https://github.com/prometheus/proposals/pull/48#discussion_r2047990524).

-Due to the numerous downsides, and the fact that more accurate lookahead/lookbehind techniques are already being explored for cumulative metrics (which means we could likely do something similar for deltas), it is unlikely that this option will actually be implemented.
+The numerous downsides likely outweigh the argument for consistency.
+Additionally, lookahead/lookbehind techniques are already being explored for cumulative metrics with the `smoothed` modifier.
+This means we could likely do something similar for deltas.
+Lookahead/lookbehind aims to do a similar thing to this calculation - estimate the increase/rate for the series within the selected query range.
+However, since it can look beyond the boundary of the query range, it should get better results.

 ### Function overloading

 `rate()` and `increase()` could be extended to work transparently with both cumulative and delta metrics.
 The PromQL engine could check the `__temporality__` label and execute the correct logic.

+Function overloading could also work if OTEL deltas are ingested as Prometheus gauges and the `__type__="gauge"` label is added, but then `rate()` and `increase()` could run on gauges that are unsuited to being summed over time, not add any warnings, and produce nonsensical results.

 Pros: